MGabr/evaluate-glint-word2vec/README.md

 # Glint-Word2Vec Evaluation

-Scripts for comparing the default Spark ML implementation of Word2Vec with a custom implementation of Word2Vec using the Glint parameter server with custom specialized operations for efficient distributed Word2Vec computation.
+Scripts for comparing the default Spark ML implementation of Word2Vec or the Gensim implementation with a custom implementation of Word2Vec using the Glint parameter server with specialized operations for efficient distributed Word2Vec computation.

 ## Usage